Algebraic groups as automorphism groups of algebras: Algebraic groups as stabilizers

 \subsection{Are algebraic groups linear?}

 Let $G$ be a flat algebraic group over a ring $R$.
 Does there exist an embedding of $G$ into $\GL_{n}$ for some $n$?
 Apparently the answer is not known even for $R$ the ring of dual numbers over a field.
-However, there is the following result.
+However, there is the following result.\footnote{This should be considered folklore.
+See an earlier footnote.}

 \begin{proposition} Let $G$ be a flat algebraic group over a Dedekind domain $R$.
 There exists a finite flat $R$-submodule $V$ of $\mathcal{O}(G)$, stable under $G$, such that the homomorphism $G\rightarrow\GL_{V}$ is a closed immersion. \end{proposition}